 Size

 Additionally, Amanda Capritto, our expert reviewer, states, “Tall people should check the overall length of the rower, but more importantly, the length of the slide rail, to determine whether they’ll be able to achieve full range of motion.
-It’s common for budget rowers to be shorter, which makes them unideal for tall individuals.”
+It’s common for budget rowers to be shorter, which makes them less ideal for tall individuals.”
 While the standard rail length is 95 inches, you’ll need to account for your available space in relation to your height, too.

 You’re definitely going to want to make sure your rower can withstand daily usage for many years to come if you’re going to drop any amount of money on it.
-A solid frame, strong belt and sturdy flywheel or water tank will ensure durability.
+A solid frame, strong belt or chain, and sturdy flywheel or water tank will ensure durability.

-Overall, rowing machines are low-impact pieces of equipment, so they tend to last a long time, but it’s still important to learn what amount of usage you’ll be able to get out of your purchase before you make your decision — especially for those who plan to use it as their main form of exercise every day.
+Overall, rowing machines are low-impact pieces of equipment, so they tend to last a long time.
+However, it’s still important to learn what amount of usage you’ll be able to get out of your purchase before you make your decision — especially for those who plan to use it as their main form of exercise every day.
 The best rowing machines under $500, for example, aren’t going to be as durable as a high-end rower costing upwards of $1,500.

 Display